opulencephp/docs/view-functions.md

 Hello, DAVE
 ```

 You can also pass variables into your functions in the template and set them using `setVar()`.
-RDev even supports nested functions:
+Opulence even supports nested functions:

 ##### Template
 ```